 02 Dec Directory and Handbook Introduction

 Welcome to Fearrington Village!
-Whether you are a newcomer or an established resident, we hope you will find this 2022 edition informative and useful.
-The Fearrington Homeowners Association (FHA) publishes the book to answer many of the questions that residents have, and perhaps to bring to your attention some important matters that could have escaped your notice.
+Whether you are a newcomer or an established resident, we hope you will find this 2023 edition of the Directory and Handbook informative and useful.
+The Fearrington Homeowners Association (FHA) publishes this book to answer many of the questions that residents have, and perhaps bring to your attention some important matters that may have escaped your notice.

-Residents of Fearrington choose to live here for many reasons, but most are here because the Village has so many attractive qualities.
+Residents of Fearrington Village choose to live here for many reasons, but most are here because the Village has so many attractive qualities.
 Responsibility for preserving these residential qualities is vested primarily in the FHA Board of Directors.
-The Board administers the FHA covenants that regulate all property in the Village, and maintains the common property.
-A list of the Board of Directors and their specific responsibilities can be found in this book and on the FHA website, fearringtonfha.org.
+The Board administers the FHA covenants that regulate all residential property in the Village, and maintains much of the common property.
+A list of the Board members and their specific responsibilities can be found in this book and on the FHA website, fearringtonfha.org.

-Governance of some developed areas is shared by our FHA and eleven separate Service Groups, each of which is responsible for a particular section of the Village.
-Each Service Group has its own by-laws, covenants, and responsibilities.
+Governance of some developed areas is shared by the FHA and eleven separate Service Groups, each of which is responsible for a particular section of the Village.
+Each Service Group is a separate homeowners association with its own by-laws, covenants, and responsibilities.
 Service Groups are explained in greater detail below.
-Many of them have hired private companies to manage various aspects of their communities.
-For the FHA, Associa H.R.W., Inc. provides the accounting and technical operations that are required for smooth operations within the Village.
+They generally hire private management companies to manage various aspects of their communities.
+For the FHA, Associa H.R.W., Inc. provides accounting and technical services required by the Board.

-Most of the content in this Directory and Handbook was produced from information provided on the FHA website, www.fearringtonfha.org.
-This means that the information you see is up to date at the time the document is sent to the printer.
+Most of the content in this Directory and Handbook was produced from information provided on the FHA website, and is up to date at the time the document is sent to the printer.
 Of course, the information will change throughout the year, especially the resident directory.
-You can find the most current information by browsing the website.
+You can find the most current information by browsing the website, fearringtonfha.org.